Stages and Duration: How Long Does Menopause Last?

 In the years leading up to their menopausal period, women may still experience bouts of prolonged menstrual cessation, called perimenopause.
 Perimenopause can begin in some women in their 30s, but most often, it starts in women ages 40 to 44.
 It is marked by changes in menstrual flow and in the length of the cycle.
 There may be sudden surges in estrogen.

 While each women’s perimenopause length will vary based on age and other factors, the average duration is around four years.
 During this time, women will experience menopause symptoms but won’t be considered in menopause until they’ve gone a full year without menstruating.
 Symptoms may include, but are not limited to:

 - Mood Changes

 - Heart Palpitation

 If these symptoms interfere with your quality of life, work with your doctor to develop a management plan.

-Menopause lasts twelve months, and perimenopause can last for years before that.
+The duration of menopause symptoms may only be a few months for some women, but for others, symptoms can persist for up to 10 years, continuing with varying degrees of intensity for several years after menstruation has stopped.
 Postmenopause symptoms may linger for around four to five years with intermittent intensity.
 It’s important to develop a management plan to minimize the impact of these symptoms on your health and quality of life both independently and with your doctor.

 It’s important to realize that while your menopause may last for years throughout all the different stages, there are ways to reduce or mitigate them.
 Some of the everyday management tips for managing long-term menopause symptoms include: